jas-/comm.js/README.md

 # comm.js #

-A jQuery plug-in to handle AJAX, XDR, WS & WSS protocols
+Handles AJAX, XDR, WS & WSS protocols

 Fork me @ https://www.github.com/jas-/comm.js

 ## Important ##
-This plug-in is still in alpha phases of development.
-Currently only supports (without bugs) AJAX requests.
-The XDR (for clients using MSIE) & WS/WSS protocols have not been thoughly tested.
+Supports XMLHttpRequests, XDR (for clients using MSIE & when using CORS) as well as WS/WSS protocols.

 ## Options ##
-This plug-in also has several configurable options available for implementation:
 * _appID_ - The option allows for dual functionality of CSRF support as well as an index to access locally saved keyring data
 * _url_ - The URL param can be used as a substitute for the default binding to a form
 * _callback_ - If you wish to perform additional operations with returned data